 - Assign an average cost-per-meeting

 - Determine your total meeting cost.

-Now give your CEO a tissue to wipe the tears from their eyes when they realise how much money your organisation is wasting on bad meetings…
+Now give your CEO a tissue to wipe the tears from their eyes when they realize how much money your organization is wasting on bad meetings…

 Here are some cost-per-meeting examples:

 #1: A company with 25,000 employees in which each employee attends 100 meetings per year (2 meetings per week) at an estimated cost of $500 per meeting.

 - TOTAL MEETING COST PER YEAR = $1,250,000,000 (over 1 BILLION!)

 #2: A medium sized business with 1000 employees in which each employee attends 50 meetings per year (1 meeting per week) at an estimated cost of $250 per meeting.

 - TOTAL MEETING COST PER YEAR = $1,250,000 (over 1 MILLION!)

 Can your organization afford to spend this much on meetings?